 “ki Lum ki Wah” is in the Khasi language and means “Hills and Rivers.”
 The Khasi tribe’s homeland is in the state of Meghalaya, in northeast India, and is famous for its hills and rivers.
 The calendar was commercially printed in Meghalaya.
 Print run was 1,000.
 Size is 17” wide and 24.5” long.
-We are currently out of stock.
+(Coming Soon!)

 The purpose of the calendar was to raise people’s awareness of the uniqueness and preciousness of their natural environment, and to encourage them to save it because it is irreplaceable, and also to treat it with great respect because it nurtured and shaped them as a distinct group of people.
 We especially wanted to educate the young people of Meghalaya.
 It was written from my wife’s perspective as she is Khasi, one of the three main tribes of Meghalaya, and we tried not to be preachy, or scolding, but rather accentuate the positive.